 The most common way to measure excess capacity in an economy is by looking at capacity utilization, which measures the extent to which a country is using its installed productive capacity.
 While the metric can be calculated in many different ways, the capacity utilization rate is the ratio of actual output to potential output.
 The indicator is often surveyed at the plant level and presented as an average percentage rate by industry and economy.

 Determining Market Cycles

 Most investors watch capacity utilization for signs of inflationary pressure since it’s directly related to supply and demand.
-In the United States, capacity utilization rates at around 82% or above tend to lead to price inflation and lower utilization rates tend to lead to stagflation or deflation.
-These numbers tend to vary between country and international investors should compare historical capacity utilization to inflationary indicators.
+In the United States, capacity utilization rates at around 82% or above tend to lead to price inflation, and lower utilization rates tend to lead to stagflation or deflation.
+These numbers tend to vary between countries and international investors should compare historical capacity utilization to inflationary indicators.

 Stocks also tend to rise in response to stronger capacity utilization due to the possibility of higher profits for producers, as well as the prospect of higher inflation in the overall economy—which tends to boost stock valuations.

 During an economic upswing, excess capacity and higher utilization rates can help support greater sales, but when the tides turn, the negative effects can be greatly amplified.
 Most investors take a long view when looking at the impact of capacity utilization during an economic decline.
 If the economy has stalled for just a quarter or half a year, reduced capital expenditures are less likely to result in future pricing power or substantially less revenue.